Search Engine Tricks for Finding Translations on the Internet

 Source: web page

-Example: Finding an English translation of the German term "Ersatzurkunde":
+Example: Finding a German translation of the English term "incremental backup":

 This finds, for example, a translation nearby: